Manuel-Schmid/BancoMax/README.md

 We, the three listed contributers, are students in a Cantonal School in Switzerland.
 In one of our classes we were given the opportunity to develop any Project we liked, as long as it was mainly written in Java.
-We decided to take on the challenge and code a ATM-system with a more modern interface than the usual ATMs we encounter here in switzerland.
+We decided to take on the challenge and code an ATM-system with a more modern interface than the usual ATMs we encounter here in switzerland.
 We also wanted to add more functionality to extend our coding-skills and to have fun. :)

 <br/>